Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 Increasing the water supply line size to just one pipe size larger makes a dramatic difference.
 What individuals not familiar with the plumbing trade do not realize, is that understanding length and understanding area are quite different factors from each other.

 In terms of the DEP water supply line size table, whose key component is gallons per minute, the differences are even more dramatic.
-Basing calculations of an average run of pipe of 50′, an 1 1/4″ line provides 16 gallons per minute.
+Basing calculations of an average run of pipe of 50′, a 1 1/4″ line provides 16 gallons per minute.
 On the other hand a 1″ line only provides 9 gallons per minute.
-Therefore an 1 1/4″ line provides almost 77% more gallons per minute than a 1″ line.
-All of this and the following information is vital in determining what size pipe for water supply to house is required.
+Therefore a 1 1/4″ line provides almost 77% more gallons per minute than a 1″ line.
+All of this and the following information is vital in determining what size pipe for water supply to the house is required.

-The gallon per minute calculations on the DEP sizing table are also based upon some other vital assumptions.
+The gallon-per-minute calculations on the DEP sizing table are also based upon some other vital assumptions.
 All flow calculations are based upon connecting to the proper size of tap connection on the city water main.
 They are also based upon the building being on level ground.
 As an example, a house located on a hill or raised ground will decrease the flow rate.

 What does all this mean to the average property owner?
 It means that for a nominal amount of money, increasing the water supply line size by just one size provides dramatic benefits.
 The photo below clearly illustrates this point.
-But it should also be noted that if the inside plumbing on a building is undersized, no benefit will be derived by increasing the service line size unless the inside plumbing is also increased as well.

 copper water supply line sizes and the gallons per minute (gpm) of water they provide

-A typical one family house is supplied by a 1″ water service line.
-A one family house typically has the following plumbing fixtures present:
+A typical one-family house is supplied by a 1″ water service line.
+A one-family house typically has the following plumbing fixtures present:

 • Kitchen sink